 The importance of affordability Consumer For most of us, buying a home will be the biggest financial decision we'll ever make.
 When finding a mortgage product that will meet your requirements, both your income and outgoings will play a part.
-The EU Mortgage Credit Directive of 2015 introduced stricter lending criteria, which led to mortgage lenders having to take greater steps to check affordability - including on remortgages.
-These rules require your lender to check you can afford your repayments, both now and in the future.
+When you take out a mortgage, your lender will check you can afford your repayments, both now and in the future.
 To do this, they will need information about your income and outgoings.
 You will have to inform them if you expect your income and outgoings to change in a way that means you'll have less to spend on your mortgage repayments.
 You will also need to provide your mortgage lender with evidence of your income.